manell0/couronne/testing.md

    - The pages are appropriately named for users wishing to find out about the site.

-   - The registe match, league pages and the rest of the pages are found easily on each page, no matter the device.
+   - The register match, league pages and the rest of the pages are found easily on each page, no matter the device.

 2. As a new user, I want to find league pages, tornament and events and register match page.